khaytsus/aprsobjects/README.md

 #### APRS Object calendar entries

 When you create calendar entries for your APRS objects you can set the event title to anything you want, this value is not used by this script.
-If the event repeats or is an all day event (ie:  A repeater, etc) select those options.
+If the event repeats or is an all day event (ie:  a repeater, etc) select those options.
 The Description is where the required fields are defined and must be set up correctly or the object won't be properly parsed.
 The order of the options does not matter but they must be in the format of FIELD:DATA and separated by a new line.
 These are the same fields used in the objects array, so for more details on exactly what the fields mean please see that section.
 Example:

 TIMEBEFORE:15
 OBJNAME:IRLP-4945